fubbleskag/arrakis-atlas/README.md

 ## Changelog

+### June 23, 2024
+- Added ability for users to edit their display name from their profile.

 ### June 20, 2024
 - Implemented feature allowing editors to remove themselves from shared maps.
 - Added keyboard shortcuts for navigation (`Escape` to close panels/views, `Cmd/Ctrl + B` to toggle sidebar).